 Use Products to Bind Ends

 Hairspray used to be the go-to product that many women would use to "seal" split ends.
 Thankfully, times have changed, and now you have a choice of products specifically made for this purpose.
 These products are significantly better for your hair than hairspray, too.
 Once your hair is styled, use one of these end sealers to bind your ends together.
-Oribe's Split End Seal and Carol's Daughter Monoi Repairing Split End Sealer are good products for this purpose.
+Oribe's Split End Seal and Rita Hazan Triple Threat Split End Remedy ($30) are good products for this purpose.
 Regular use of these, or similar products, helps to condition ends over time and allows you longer times before cuts.
 They're not miracle workers, however—while they may work to hold your ends together, they won't be able to actually repair them.

 Wear a Style That Disguises Them